Premier League Darts: Nathan Aspinall ends Michael van Gerwen's hopes of reaching Finals Night as Luke Littler beats Luke Humphries in Sheffield

 "It is a tough format but I have got myself through.
 I am very happy to be top again and breaking all these records once again," Littler told host Emma Paton after his win.

 "I am very ready.
-I am ready for the semi-final [against Gerwyn Price].
+I am ready for the semi-final.
 "It is the O2.
-I have been there before, I have won a semi-final there before but so has Gerwyn.
+I have been there before, I have won a semi-final there before but so has Gerwyn [Price].
 I am looking forward to it."

 And talking about his rivalry with Humphries, Littler added: "In the Premier League there is always points up for grabs, there is always the £10,000 bonus so we are always going to be playing for something.